jamestouri/Lane-Finder/README.md

 ### 3. Suggest possible improvements on the Project
 The formation of the pipeline was pretty streamlined to what I was supposed to do.
 My approach to the draw_lines function however, I know can be improved.
 This function was basically done at a standpoint of straight lines, and that's why I struggled with figuring out how to apply my own methods for the optional challenge.
 Applying my understanding of calculus to the draw_lines method ouputted poorly, and thus I stayed with this to submit the project.
 Despite that, I plan on coming back and changing the function that can work better on turns.
 I will also really dig deeper on figuring out how to identify the lines better with the shadows in the optional challenge.

+##### A little thank you to Jeremy Shannon
+I read Jeremy Shannon's medium blog and it helped with a starting path on how to approach the project